OpenMDAO/dymos/dymos/docs/feature_reference/defining_odes.rst

 Design Parameters
 ^^^^^^^^^^^^^^^^^

-Inputs to the ODE which can be design parameters are added via the `add_design_parameter` method of Phase.
+Inputs to the ODE which can be design parameters are added via the `add_parameter` method of Phase.
 The available options are as follows:

 .. embed-options::
     dymos.phase.options
     _ForDocs
-    design_parameter_options
+    parameter_options

 Input Parameters
 ^^^^^^^^^^^^^^^^